cowtowncoder/java-json-performance-benchmarks/README.md

     java -jar target/microbenchmarks.jar -h

-## Write Tests inspired by Dzone article
+## Tests inspired by Dzone article

 Following tests were written inspired by a [DZone Java Performance](https://t.co/10lR0tQJjV] article.
 The original tests had many unfortunate problems; starting with the fact that it does not perform proper warmup, nor run long enough to give statistically meaning results.